Why I’m Walking Out of School for Gun Safety

 RELATED: How I Got Through My First Day Back at Marjory Stoneman Douglas High, After the Shooting

-Today, Delaina and thousands of other students across the country will walk out of classrooms for 17 minutes to commemorate the 17 killed in Parkland and to demand a governmental plan for gun safety that doesn't leave them feeling like targets in their own schools.
-Here, student leaders tell InStyle why they're walking out.
+One month after the attack, Delaina and thousands of other students across the country walked out of classrooms for 17 minutes to commemorate the 17 killed in Parkland and to demand a governmental plan for gun safety that doesn't leave them feeling like targets in their own schools.
+Here, student leaders tell InStyle why they walked out.
+At 10 a.m. today, on the 19th anniversary of the Columbine High School massacre, there will be another nationwide school walkout.

+"MY GENERATION IS GOING TO MAKE SURE THERE WILL BE CHANGES" —AMANDA, 17, FLORIDA

+"Although many of us walked out today with heavy hearts, walking out today was very empowering.
+Knowing that other schools around the country walked out in solidarity with Stoneman Douglas, made me realize we are not alone and my generation is going to make sure there will be changes."

 "A WAR IS HAPPENING IN OUR SCHOOLS" —BROOKE, 17, CALIFORNIA